Johanna and Clark were sitting at tea one afternoon when suddenly Bob hopped over to their table.

 As expected, it took Johanna forty minutes to run the course, but it took Bob 40.18557 minutes.
 Johanna won the race a second time.
 Bob never again mentioned a rematch.

 That evening over dinner, Johanna thanked Clark for advising her to run the race.

 “How did you know I would win?’ she asked.

-“It was easy,” said Carl, “once I showed the data to Bob.
+“It was easy,” said Clark, “once I showed the data to Bob.
 He calculated your velocity at 152 meters per minute using a left Riemann sum and thought he could outrun you, even after a twenty-minute delay.
 However, I calculated your velocity using a right Riemann sum, which makes it 190 meters per minute.”

 “How did you know Bob used a left Riemann sum?”

 “If he had known your velocity was greater than his, he never would have agreed to the race.”